Yop1-BSecretKikx/BloxMac/README.md

 In short, BloxMac is my way of making Bloxstrap welcoming and easy for everyone, so you can enjoy it without frustration.

+If you wanna see more about BloxMac Join our Dicorde
+<a href="https://discord.gg/Ptpb5pWM">BloxMac Discord</a>

 ### Downloads
 Note: This is still under development.
 Mac Intel is Not available yet !